RaynSamson/einstein-variation/documentation.md

 ![Ricci](ricci.png)

-And the Ricci scalar is a contraction of this object with the metric, `ev.GetRicciS((sphere_surface_gll,sphere_surface_Xu)`:
+And the Ricci scalar is a contraction of this object with the metric, `ev.GetRicciS(sphere_surface_gll,sphere_surface_Xu)`:

 ![RicciS](ricciS.png)

 # Kerr Metric
 We can compute most of these expressions for the Kerr metric in Boyer-Lindquist coordinates.
-Use `GetKerrgll(M,a,r,T)` (noting that we initialized `M` and `a` as math variables earlier) to get
+Use `ev.GetKerrgll(M,a,r,T)` (noting that we initialized `M` and `a` as math variables earlier) to get

 ![kerrmetric](kerr.png)

-Unfortunately, Python is not equpped to simplify large expressions, so `ev.GetRiemmann()`, `ev.GetRicci()`, and `ev.GetRicciS()` will output incomprehensible results.
+Unfortunately, Python is not equipped to simplify large expressions, so `ev.GetRiemmann()`, `ev.GetRicci()`, and `ev.GetRicciS()` will output incomprehensible results.
 They are all zero in disguise.
 You can make a special case assumption to get Python to output the right results:

 ```Python
 kerrgll=ev.GetKerrgll(M,a,r,T).subs(a,0)